jayyovs/master/sql_style_guide.md

 ## *Code Formatting*

-### Use lowercase sql
+### Use lowercase SQL
-It's just as readable as uppercase sql and you won't have to constantly be holding down a shift key.
+It's just as readable as uppercase SQL and you won't have to constantly be holding down a shift key.

 ### Single line vs multiple line queries

-The only time to put all of your sql on one line is when you're selecting:
+The only time to put all of your SQL on one line is when you're selecting:

-* All columns (*) or selecting a few columns (~ <5)
+* All columns (*) or selecting 1 column
 * _And_ there's no additional complexity in your query

 The reason for this is simply that it's still easy to read this when everything is on one line.
 But once you start adding more columns or more complexity, it's easier to read if it's on multiple lines.

-Use trailing commas (as opposed to leading commas) Commas should be followed by a space before the column name and the first column name should be aligned for readability:
+Use trailing commas (as opposed to leading commas).
+Commas should be followed by a space before the column name and the first column name should be aligned for readability:

 ```sql
 -- Bad (too many columns on one line)